 Open only to incoming students, Brightspace is the learning management system used by Soka University of America.
+A “New Student Orientation 2021” course will be available to students in the coming months.
 Students will be able to access recorded presentations, handouts, and readings on this platform through the SUA Portal.
-Information on how to access course contents has been sent to students’ @soka.edu email address.
+Information on how to access course contents will be sent to students’ @soka.edu email address.

 The Brightspace course contains a mix of readings, videos, and modules on the following topics:

 - Founding Principles of SUA.
 Learn about the university’s background, engage others in a discussion of global citizenship, and discover what ‘value creation’ means to you.

 - Diversity and Inclusion.
 Build on your understanding of different people and different cultures, explore how identity and background impact how people experience the world, discuss actions and behaviors that support inclusivity and equity, and how they connect to becoming a global citizen.

 - Academic Life.
 Gather in-depth descriptions about different concentrations and academic programs, find degree requirements and class schedules, and walk through the process to register for semester classes.

 - Student Life.
 Get to know Student Affairs staff members, including the Student Orientation Leaders who will support your social and educational transition to the college environment.
 Learn what it means to be a part of the Soka community and how to navigate challenges as you encounter them.

 - University Services.
 View the different support systems available to students and see how to utilize the services they provide.
 Areas include Counseling Services, Health Services, Disability Services, Library Services, Financial Aid, and Student Accounts.